 The solar installation process will vary slightly by company, but you’ll typically go through these steps:

-- Consultation: You’ll choose from a virtual or in-person consultation to talk with a company representative about your energy needs, roof condition, and potential savings.
-Your installer will answer your questions, advise you on your system options, and provide a project estimate.
-Have a copy of your monthly electric bill handy.
+- Consultation: Whether virtual or in-person, you’ll talk with a company representative about your energy needs, roof condition, and potential savings.
+Bring a copy of your monthly electric bill to help calculate your energy needs.

-- Site survey: A technician will inspect your home and property to identify any issues that will impact installation or limit your system’s potential.
-The rep will advise you on any roof repair, tree removal, or other services needed to ensure a successful installation and determine the surface area of your roof.
+- Site survey: An installer will inspect your home and property to identify any issues that will impact installation or limit your system’s potential.
+This may include checking your roof for damage, analyzing its surface area, and identifying trees that might block sunlight.

 Our Conclusion